 If you believe other people will think a thing is cringe, here are a few questions to ask yourself:

-After you’ve defined what you mean by calling something “cringe,” and after you’ve differentiated between other people thinking something’s cringe vs YOU think it’s cringe, you’ll be better positioned to determine whether you want to work through those feelings of cringe or not.
+After you’ve defined what you mean by calling something “cringe,” and after you’ve differentiated between other people thinking something’s cringe vs YOU think it’s cringe, you’ll be better positioned to determine whether you want to work through those feelings of cringe or not (and THEN you can learn how to cope with being cringe!).

 How to Stop Worrying about Being Cringe: On Being True to Yourself